ezakhar/help/en/basics/plan-author-profile.md

 * Provide your email and phone number;

-* Read the ["Agreement with the training plans authors - private individuals"](https://legal.staminity.com/ru/offer-author-individual.html) and "[Agreement between the training plan Author and the plan Buyer](https://legal.staminity.com/ru/offer-author-buyer.html)" and confirm that you accept all terms of these agreements.
+* Read the ["Agreement with the training plans authors - private individuals"](https://legal.staminity.com/en/offer-author-individual.html) and "[Agreement between the training plan Author and the plan Buyer](https://legal.staminity.com/en/offer-author-buyer.html)" and confirm that you accept all terms of these agreements.

 ![General params of the plan](https://264710.selcdn.ru/assets/images/_new/settings/agent-author-individual.png)

-3.Complete your sign up by saving the provided information.
+3.Complete your registration by saving the provided information.

-### Signing up as a plan Author - legal entity or individual entrepreneur {#individual}
+### Registering as a plan Author - legal entity or individual entrepreneur {#individual}

-Signing up as a plan Author - legal entity or individual entrepreneur will allow you to withdraw money made by selling plans to a settlement account of an organization/individual entrepreneur opened in the Russian Federation bank.
+Registering as a plan Author - legal entity or individual entrepreneur will allow you to withdraw money made by selling plans to a settlement account of an organization/individual entrepreneur opened in the Russian Federation bank.

 Settlements with legal entities and individual entrepreneurs are conducted by LLC Staminity with the involvement of a partner - **non-banking credit organization «MONETA.RU»** \(Limited Liability Company\), license to conduct banking operations with funds in Roubles and foreign currencies No. 3508-K issued by the Bank of Russia on 02.07.2012.